Hazel: Secure and Efficient Disaggregated Storage: Inadequacy of local secure storage

-The first step toward deploying a fully CC-compliant storage cloud solution is eliminating equality attacks in existing confidentiality mechanisms and enabling integrity.
-The former can be addressed by ensuring the encryption tweaks or initialization vectors (IV) do not repeat, while the latter can be achieved by introducing cryptographic hashes.

 Encryption schemes like AES~\cite{nistAES,dworkinRecommendationBlockCipher2010, dworkinRecommendationBlockCipher2007} provide confidentiality by dividing data into blocks and processing them with a secret key and a unique IV.
-Reusing IVs with the same key introduces collisions that weaken security.
+Reusing IVs with the same key introduces collisions, weakening security.
 For some ciphers, such as AES-XTS, this only leaks equality information.
-However, for many authenticated encryption with associated data (AEAD) algorithms, such collisions represent severe security vulnerabilities.
+However, for many authenticated encryption with associated data (AEAD) algorithms that provide confidentiality and integrity, such collisions represent severe security vulnerabilities.
 For instance, collisions in AES-GCM are catastrophic, leaking plaintext data~\cite{kampanakis2024practical}.
 As we show in Section~\ref{sec:resources}, AEAD algorithms achieve integrity considerably more efficiently than combining IV-resilient ciphers with separate hashing, making unique IVs essential.
-National Institute of Standards and Technology (NIST) specifies the maximum safe probability of collisions as $2^{-32}$~\cite{kampanakis2024practical}.
+National Institute of Standards and Technology (NIST) specifies the safe probability of collisions as $2^{-32}$~\cite{kampanakis2024practical}.

-A common approach to implementing confidentiality is allocating each storage partition a key and using the sector number as the IV.
+A common approach to implementing confidentiality in \textit{dm-crypt} is to allocate each storage partition a key and use the sector number as the IV.
 Such an approach introduces collisions when writing to the same sector, since the key remains constant.
 Using the sector number as an IV was attractive because it eliminated the need to store additional information per sector.
-However, when introducing integrity hashes, side storage becomes unavoidable, adding algorithmic overhead (Section~\ref{sec:resources}).
+However, when introducing integrity hashes, side storage becomes unavoidable, adding overhead (Section~\ref{sec:resources}).
 Two alternatives provide unique IVs on every write: random generation and counters.
 Once unique values are exhausted, a new encryption key must be provisioned.